 If you think you may be deficient in iron, speak to your doctor about taking a supplement.

-It’s also quite important to understand that , in some cases, nail pitting can be a sign of an underlying condition such as psoriasis.
+It’s also quite essential to understand that , in some cases, nail pitting can be a sign of an underlying condition such as psoriasis.

 If you have nail pitting and are concerned about it, speak to your doctor for more information.